uetvn/Hog/documents/paper_outline.md

 -->
 Introduction
 ============
-- Paper: Human detection by Histogram of Oriented Gradient
-Maybe: A Hardware Implementation of optimized HOG-based Human detection (Object detection)
+- Paper: HOG generation with only shift and addition operators-based object detection

 TODO
 ====